Merry Christmas II You: Background and production

 Mariah Carey's twelfth studio album, Memoirs of an Imperfect Angel, was released in 2009.
 It produced the US Billboard Hot 100 top ten and platinum certified track "Obsessed".
 However, subsequent single releases failed to replicate its success, with "I Want to Know What Love Is" peaking at number 60 on the Hot 100, and "H.A.T.E.U." reaching number 72 on the Hot R&B/Hip-Hop Songs chart.
 Carey revealed that she intended to re-release Memoirs of an Imperfect Angel as a remix album in early 2010, titled Angels Advocate, which would consist of remixes of the standard songs with new featured artists, including Mary J. Blige, Snoop Dogg, Trey Songz, R. Kelly, T-Pain, Gucci Mane and OJ da Juiceman.
 A release date of February 23, 2010, was slated, and then pushed back to March 9.
 It was then further pushed back to March 30.
 "Angels Cry" and "Up Out My Face" from Memoirs of an Imperfect Angel were released as remixes with Ne-Yo featuring on the former and Nicki Minaj on the latter.
 However, it was confirmed in March 2010 that production of Angels Advocate had been halted and the project was shelved indefinitely.
 Carey's record label Island Def Jam stated that the singer was instead working on a new project and "new surprises".
-Metro revealed that Carey was either recording a new studio album or possibly a Christmas album.

 In an interview for Rap-Up in April 2010, Jermaine Dupri said that he and Carey had already begun working on new songs, stating "The song of the decade crew is back in the lab.
 This [is] the first day of the new shit."
 On April 24, David LaChapelle said that he had shot the album artwork with fake snow and wooden cutout reindeers, thus confirming that the project was a Christmas album.
 On May 5, Dupri confirmed that he and Carey were in the early stages of production for the album, that Bryan-Michael Cox and Johntá Austin were involved in the project and that they hoped to release a single by the end of the year.
 On September 1, 2010, Rap-Up exclusively revealed the title of the album, Merry Christmas II You, and that it would be released on November 2 with original songs as well as covers.
 The II represents being a sequel to Carey's first Christmas album, Merry Christmas (1994).